Prudent Lenders’ approach to government guaranteed lending programs is comprehensive and systematic. A brief outline of services is as follows:

 Prudent Lenders’ proven system is designed to provide a thoroughly documented loan application for the lender, including,

 - A Credit Approval Memorandum “CAM” outlines every aspect of the proposed loan, including: applicant information, rates and terms, the purpose of the loan, a history of the business and management summary, an overview of total business funding, a balance sheet and ratio analysis, analysis of repayment ability, principals and guarantors personal financial information, and a summarization of the credit’s strengths and weaknesses.
 The Credit Approval Memorandum is completed by Prudent Lenders within five business days from receipt of the check listed underwriting documents.

-The Application process is facilitated by comprehensive documentation checklists and supporting worksheets, so as to assure the accuracy and quality of the information included in the Application.
-Utilizing the proven Prudent Lenders Processing System, Prudent Lenders is able to assemble a complete Application, with delivery to the Lender within three (3) business days of receiving all the necessary documents.
-Upon receipt, the Lender needs only to conduct a thorough due diligence review, which must be performed in the Lender’s sole discretion, and render a credit decision.
-The Lender’s Credit Approval Memorandum Addendum, setting forth the terms and conditions of approval, is then prepared, in support of the Application to the Agency.
+The application process is facilitated by comprehensive documentation checklists and supporting worksheets, so as to assure the accuracy and quality of the information included in the application.
+Utilizing the proven Prudent Lenders processing system, Prudent Lenders is able to assemble a complete application, with delivery to the lender within three business days of receiving all the necessary documents.
+Upon receipt, the lender needs only to conduct a thorough due diligence review, which must be performed in the lender’s sole discretion, and render a credit decision.
+The lender’s Credit Approval Memorandum addendum, setting forth the terms and conditions of approval is prepared in support of the application to the agency.

 Submission to Agency

 Upon lender approval, Prudent Lenders will coordinate application delivery to the agency.
 Once a loan is approved, the agency will issue an SBA Loan Authorization & Guaranty Agreement, which outlines all conditions between the agency and the lender for properly closing and servicing the loan.